-- Consider and comment upon the presentation and content of the draft Plan with a view to seeking continuous improvement in the way the council delivers services to its local communities. - 2.
-Consider how the Plan, in defining the priorities of the Council, assists the programme of transformation and financial challenges anticipated over the period 2010-2013. - 3.
-Refer the draft Plan to Overview & Scrutiny Panels for consultation.
+- 1. Consider and comment upon the presentation and content of the draft Plan with a view to seeking continuous improvement in the way the council delivers services to its local communities. - 2.
+Consider how the Plan, in defining the priorities of the Council, assists the programme of transformation and financial challenges anticipated over the period 2010-2013.